PET-MRI services for Human Research

 A GE SIGNA PET/MRI system is joint managed by The Emory Clinic (WC) and CSIC for shared clinical and research study use.

-Emory purchased a PET/MR system from GE Healthcare using funding provided by a NIH S10 large instrumentation grant awarded to Hui Mao, PhD (Department of Radiology and Imaging Sciences) and supplemented with Emory Healthcare funds.
-The scanner is located in a translational area within the Emory Clinic (building C - Winship) and is assigned 60% for research and 40% for clinical studies.
-The research dedicated allotted time on this scanner is managed through the Center for System Imaging Core (CSIC).
-The scanner is the first PET/MR system in Georgia and represents another example of the cooperative sharing of expertise and equipment between the research and clinical missions of Emory.
-The scanner significantly increases research capabilities for advanced multi-modality imaging for the Emory community.
+Emory purchased a PET/MR system from GE Healthcare (first PET/MR system in Georgia) using funding provided by a NIH S10 large instrumentation grant awarded to Hui Mao, PhD (Department of Radiology and Imaging Sciences) and supplemented with Emory Healthcare (EHC) funds.
+The scanner is located in a translational area within the Emory Clinic (building C - Winship) and supports both research studies and clinical use via a Shared Use Agreement between EHC and Center for Systems Imaging Core (CSIC).
+Research studies that onboard to utilize CSIC core imaging services are scheduled during dedicated research allotted time on this scanner with those research scans being completed by the PET/MR-WC EHC imaging technologists.
+The shared use agreement for this system represents the cooperative sharing of expertise and equipment between the research and clinical missions of Emory.

 This system is a GE SIGNA PET/MR 3.0T system with Quantworks and features a simultaneous time of flight (TOF) PET imaging with whole body 3.0T magnetic resonance imaging (MRI) in a 60 cm bore.
 The PET system's time resolution is less than 400 pica-second with a coincidence window of 4.57 nano-second.
 Its resolution is 3.7-4.2mm in plane and 4.8-7.1mm in the axial direction.
 The MR system is a 3.0 Tesla GE SIGNA 750W with gradients capable of a Peak Amplitude 44 mT/m and a Peak Slew Rate 200 T/m/s.
 Main field homogeneity is <0.500 ppm over 40 cm FOV.
 The system comes with a number of coils including spine coil, body array coils and Transmit/Receive head coils.
 The software suite includes advanced Neuro, body, oncology and orthopedic, cardiovascular, and pediatric packages and includes multi-nuclear spectroscopy.